Thyago23/Thyago23/README.md

 ## Hello, my name is Emanoel Thyago.
 I am a student in the Computer Engineering program at the Center for Informatics of UFPE (Federal University of Pernambuco)!
-### 📓 I have some experience with Computer Vision, Cuda programming, Image processing, Machine Learning and Deep Learning.
+### 📓 I have some experience with Computer Vision, NLP, ROS (Robot Operating System), Docker, Cuda programming, Image processing, Machine Learning and Deep Learning.
 ### 🌱 I’m currently on computer engineering graduation, researching computer vision and artificial inteligence for autonomus drones at Robôcin!
 ### 📧 You can reach me at my e-mail: emanoelthyago3002@gmail.com or etcs@cin.ufpe.br